-Charlotte Willis gives us her ultimate guide to choosing your ideal plant-based protein powder…
+Charlotte Willis gives us her ultimate guide to choosing the right vegan protein powders to fuel your body...

 Protein powders have come a long way from the odd-looking, milk-based chalks found pre-mixed into the workout shakes of the super-fit.
 They are now available to everybody and can suit every recipe and every individual’s nutritional needs.

 The idea of ‘clean eating’ is something that doesn’t entirely sit well with me.

 I wholeheartedly endorse the need for balance in everyday life, but I also feel that categorising specific foods and food groups as ‘clean’ makes us unwilling to experiment with alternative ingredients.

 Don’t get me wrong, I have no doubt that soy protein isolate doesn’t fall onto your average weekly shopping list, but maybe it should do.

 Far from being an exclusive necessity to the gym-addicted few, the incredible versatility and usability of vegan protein powder is vastly overlooked in our everyday cooking.

 Something as simple as adding a tablespoon of pea protein to an average meal will increase your protein intake by almost 10g!
 But it isn’t all about the protein content.

 Powdered plants bring our bodies a diverse range of health benefits, give us energy and keep us fuller and satisfied throughout the day.
 It’s about time we stopped segregating these super-powders and unleashed their powers into our food.

 Contrary to popular belief, vegan protein powders are far superior to their whey-based predecessors in terms of our health.
 Vegan protein powders contain absolutely no cholesterol and lower levels of saturated fats.